Higgs TTS#

 Prerequisites#

-Install sglang-omni by following Installation, then download the model:
+Install sglang-omni by following Installation, then download and serve the model:

 sgl-omni serve \